wiseman-timelord/Chat-Gradio-Gguf/README.md

 5. Configuration file generation with, llama and vulkan, paths noted.

 ### Notation
+- Tabs on left of `Chat` page; "Start New Session" at top, 10-session limit.
+- Auto-labeled sessions (e.g., "Query about worms") stored in `.\data\history\*`.
+- Vulkan/Kompute supports all GPUs; optimized for non-ROCM AMD without extras.
+- Loads from `.\models` with VRAM dropdown (1GB to 32GB, default 8GB).
+- Settings tab offers temperature (-1 to 1) and VRAM options via dropdowns.
-- we are using the calculation `(ModelFileSize * 1.25) / NumLayers = LayerSize` then `TotalVRam / LayerSize = NumLayersOnGpu`, then convert that to whole number, and then load that number of layers of the model to the gpu with the load model command.
+- We use `(ModelFileSize * 1.25) / NumLayers = LayerSize`, then `TotalVRam / LayerSize = NumLayersOnGpu`.
+- Result is rounded to a whole number for GPU layer offloading in the load model command.

 ### Development
 - This program is under development...